luccasim/PSATest/README.md

 ## Framework Part

-The source code of the framework has its own [repository](https://github.com/luccasim/MyOpenWeather)
+The source code of the framework has its own [repository](https://github.com/luccasim/MyOpenWeather).

+**You should clone the repository and add it to the project framework and embedded content**

 The framework use 2 services :
-- Weather for valid a city added by the user, and retrieve the coordinates.
+- Weather, for valid a city added by the user, and retrieve the coordinates.
-- OneCall for retrieve a complete information and forecast from the city.
+- OneCall, for retrieve complete informations and forecast from the city.

 For more informations about how this framework work, please check his README.md

-**The Framework is compiled under the x86_64 architecture (for the iOS simulator)**

 ## Developpement